w3c-fedid/FedCM/explorations/HOWTO-chrome.md

 ```

 ### Continuation API
-This API lets the IdP request that the login-to-RP flow should continue
+This API lets the IdP request that the authorization flow should continue
 in a popup window that is controlled by the IdP.
 This can be used to request
 additional permission, to ask a user to confirm their account details, or
 for a variety of other use cases.